-The possession and consumption of drugs or alcohol at any District facility, program, or in any vehicle, regardless of location, is limited to circumstances and
+The possession and consumption of drugs or alcohol at any District facility,

 Any employee whom the District reasonably suspects has consumed drugs or alcohol and that consumption may adversely affect job performance, safety or the work environment will be required to submit to a drug and/or alcohol test.
 This includes instances when an employee demonstrates behavior that leads to the suspicion that he/she has used drugs or alcohol prior to work time.
 For the purposes of this policy, drugs are defined as drugs that are illegal under state or federal law, and include prescription or over the counter drugs that affect the employee's ability to safely and competently perform his or her job.